BIGJRA/BIGJRA.github.io/rejuv.md

 Buy a bunch of Occa Berries now for much later.

 Next, return to the Magnolia Library and show Zumi your Pokedex with Toxel inside.
-She’ll give us 15 *Exp.
+She'll give us 15 *Exp.
 Candy M,* as well as tell you a hint about one way to evolve it.

 Return to the help center in West Gearen.